Bone Grafting in Frisco TX

 Many patients who are interested in dental implants lack sufficient jawbone tissue to support them.
 To counteract this effect and improve your candidacy for the procedure, Dr. Chirag Patel can place a bone graft at his Frisco, TX, dental practice.
-In some cases, the doctor may even be able to place a bone graft and dental implant at the same time in order to minimize your treatment timeline.

 Bone grafts are small samples of healthy bone tissue which are surgically placed in the jaw to promote new tissue growth.
 In the field of restorative dentistry, these types of procedures are most often recommended to strengthen the jaw in preparation for dental implant placement.